 - a.
 Avoid social crowd scenes where the UK Government's social distancing requirements cannot be observed or use existing industry technical solutions to reduce the number of supporting artists required. - b.
-When working with supporting artists: - Casting agencies should be given a briefing on the production's COVID-19 protocols to share with Supporting artists, and the agency must ensure that supporting artists acknowledge receipt of those protocols prior to work commencing - Ensure that transport, to and from the set, and holding areas adhere to the required social distancing and personal hygiene protocols - Locate holding areas as close to the shooting location as possible, to keep transit time as short as possible d.
-While shooting:
+When working with supporting artists: - Casting agencies should be given a briefing on the production's COVID-19 protocols to share with Supporting artists, and the agency must ensure that supporting artists acknowledge receipt of those protocols prior to work commencing - Ensure that transport, to and from the set, and holding areas adhere to the required social distancing and personal hygiene protocols - Locate holding areas as close to the shooting location as possible, to keep transit time as short as possible c.
+Allow extra time to receive supporting artists on site for COVID-19 symptom checking and briefings.